Seniatical/Mecha-Karen/README.md

 <h1 align="center">Features</h1>
 <p allign="center">
-    - Moderation - Simple but powerful!
+    - Moderation - Simple but powerful!<br>
-    - Image Manipulation - Mecha Karen has unique commands, Some apply effects and flip you over!
+    - Image Manipulation - Mecha Karen has unique commands, Some apply effects and flip you over!<br>
-    - Logging - Mecha Karen can log everything that happens in your server.
+    - Logging - Mecha Karen can log everything that happens in your server.<br>
-    - Fast and Reliable - Mecha Karen heavily caches data to prevent constantly fetching from the DB, so you enjoy fast responses.
+    - Fast and Reliable - Mecha Karen heavily caches data to prevent constantly fetching from the DB, so you enjoy fast responses.<br>
-                          It can also report any unknown errors automatically for you!
+                          It can also report any unknown errors automatically for you!<br>
                           Need some help with the bot?
-Join the welcoming and friendly support server!
+Join the welcoming and friendly support server!<br>
-    - Customisable - You can customise everything from the prefix, to restricting commands to a certain channel!
+    - Customisable - You can customise everything from the prefix, to restricting commands to a certain channel!<br>
     - Expanding - Mecha Karen doesn't stop growing!
-Got a feature request? - DM one of our devs and it may be added.
+Got a feature request? - DM one of our devs and it may be added.<br>
 </p>

 <h1 allign="center">🔗 Links</h1>